 Location and Infrastructure

 North Battleford boasts capital City infrastructure with excellent educational, health, telecommunication, road, rail and sporting facilities in place.
 In 2012 the Credit Union CUplex recreation and culture centre opened its doors.
-It includes four components: a performing arts theatre, aquatic centre, field house and curling rink.
+It includes four components: a performing arts theatre, the aquatic centre, field house and curling rink.

 Located on the TransCanada Highway 16, North Battleford is a one hour drive from Saskatoon and four hours from Edmonton, AB.
 The Highway 4 corridor intersects to facilitate north/south travel and easy access to northern recreation and natural resource developments.